-^{12.} Estate planning is hampered by the inability of one party to a joint account to eliminate survivorship rights by either changing the terms of the account or withdrawing funds from the account.
-See IX CEB Estate Planning and California Probate Reporter 146 (1988).
-Moreover, if one joint tenant cannot eliminate the right of survivorship by withdrawing the funds from the joint account, the likelihood of litigation is increased, for the joint tenant will attempt to defeat the rights of survivorship by seeking to establish that the account was not a true joint tenancy account.
-See infra note 26.
+Estate planning also is hampered by the inability of one party to a joint account in a bank or savings and loan association to eliminate survivorship rights by either changing the terms of the account or withdrawing funds from the account.
+11 Moreover, if a joint tenant cannot eliminate the right of survivorship by withdrawing the funds from the joint account, the likelihood of litigation is increased for that joint tenant will attempt to defeat the right of survivorship by seeking to establish that the account was not a true joint tenancy account.
+12